gtm-templates-knowit-experience/sgtm-exclude-whitelist-query-strings/README.md

 ### Whitelist or Exclude Query Parameters
 You can either **Whitelist** or **Exclude** Parameters.

 **Whitelist** means only parameters listed are allowed to pass through.
-This is the safest option for not allowing PII parameters leaking into your analytics tool(s).
+This is the safest option for not allowing PII parameters leaking into your analytics and marketing tools.
 If you choose this option, it's important that you **add all parameters that you need**.
 That can be campaign tracking parameters and internal search parameters.

 **Exclude** can also be used as a method for blocking PII parameters.
 It's less "safe" than using **Whitelist**, but are added as an option.
 With this method, add parameters you **don't want to be passed through** to your analytics tool.